Anas-Rabea/Anas-Rabea-Easy-peasy-Web_scraping/README.md

 # Easy-peasy-Web_scraping
-scraping video links with titles, summary and  release dates from a specific educational webiste
+scraping video links with titles, summary and  release dates from a specific educational webiste. results are shown in the png file